mark2357/list-example/README.md

 # ListExample
-A basic list example that displays data from the sampledata.csv The displayed value is the of a name is the total value of it and all of it's children
+A basic list example that displays data from the sampledata.csv The displayed value for each list item is the total value of it and all of it's children

 ## using the website
 it's a basic list example, with simple controls